utilmeta/utype/docs/en/guide/func.md

 	"""
 ```

- `eager=True` The principle is to convert the generator function, asynchronous function and asynchronous generator function into a synchronous function, parse it when it is called, and then return the corresponding generator object/coroutine object/asynchronous generator object for the user to operate.
+the underlying principle of `eager=True` is to convert the generator function, asynchronous function and asynchronous generator function into a synchronous function, parse params when it is called, and then return the corresponding generator object/coroutine object/asynchronous generator object for the user to operate.

-So the nature of the function actually changes after it is opened `eager=True`, but for the user, there is no difference except to advance the parameter parsing behavior.
+So the category of the function actually changes after the `eager=True` decorate, but for the user, there is no difference except to advance the parameter parsing behavior.

 !!! note
+	`eager=True` has no meaning for synchronous function

-*  `parser_cls`: Pass in your custom parsing class.
+* `parser_cls`: pass in your custom parsing class.
 By default `utype.parser.FunctionParser`, you can implement your custom function parsing by inheriting and extending it.

 ## Application in Class

-Many of our functions are methods declared in classes, such as
+Many of functions are methods declared in classes, they can also use utype to parse params and returns, such as

 ### Instance method
-Functions declared in a class are instance methods by default, where the first parameter accepts an instance of the class. `@utype.parse` It also supports the resolution of instance methods, including initialization `__init__` methods, such as
+Functions declared in a class are instance methods by default, where the first parameter accepts an instance of the class. `@utype.parse` also supports to parse instance methods, including initialization `__init__` methods, such as

 ```python
 import utype